The Shepherd of Hermas: Language and translation

 The book was originally written in Rome in Koine Greek.
 A first Latin translation, the Vulgata (common language), was made very shortly afterwards.
 A second Latin translation, the Palatina, was made at the beginning of the fifth century.
 Of the Greek version, the last fifth or so is missing.
 The Vulgata is therefore the earliest translation and the most complete witness.

 The Shepherd was also translated at least twice into the Coptic (Egyptian) language and fragments of translations in both the Sahidic and Akhmimic dialects survive.
 Three translations into Ge'ez (Ethiopic) were also made, but none survives complete.
 The sole surviving Georgian translation seems to have been made from an Arabic version, but no Arabic translation has been preserved.
 There does not appear to have been a Syriac translation and no Syriac author shows any awareness of the Shepherd.
 It was always more popular in the Western Roman Empire and in Alexandria than in the rest of the east.
-There was a Middle Persian translation made for a Manichaean readership which survives in a single fragmentary manuscript found at Turfan in what is now China.
+There was a Middle Persian translation made for a Manichaean readership, which survives in a single fragmentary manuscript found at Turfan in what is now China.

 Contents

 The book consists of five visions granted to Hermas, a former slave.
 This is followed by twelve mandates or commandments, and ten similitudes (aka parables).
-It commences abruptly in the first person: "He who brought me up sold me to a certain Rhoda, who was at Rome.
+It commences abruptly in the first person: "He who brought me up sold me to a certain Rhode, who was at Rome.
 After many years I met her again, and began to love her as a sister."
 As Hermas is on the road to Cumae, he has a vision of Rhoda.
 She tells him that she is now his accuser in heaven, on account of unchaste and impure thoughts the (now) married narrator once had regarding her.
 He is to repent and pray for forgiveness, for himself and all his house.
 He is consoled by a vision of the Church in the form of an aged woman, weak and helpless from the sins of her unfaithful children, who tells him to bear fruits of repentance and to correct the sins of his children.
 Subsequently, after his repentance he sees her made younger, yet still wrinkled and with white hair; then again, later she appears as quite young but still with white hair; and lastly, she shows herself as a glorious Bride.